hustcc/placeholder.js/README.md

  - do not depend on jQuery or other javascript framework.
  - very lite, only `0.79kb`. can be smaller after gzip.
  - so many option config, all has default value.
- - vaer easy to use.
+ - vary easy to use.

 ## Usage